khushboodixit03/Assignment_BTech2026_2201921540087/README.md

 Query the NAME field for all American cities in the CITY table with populations larger than 120000.
 The CountryCode for America is USA.

+01 - feb - 2025

+OOPS QUESTIONS -----

+Design a simple banking system using OOP principles in C++.
+The system should have the following features:

+Account Class:

+Attributes: accountNumber (string) accountHolder (string) balance (double) Methods: deposit(double amount): Adds the specified amount to the balance. withdraw(double amount): Subtracts the specified amount from the balance if sufficient funds are available; otherwise, displays an error message. displayBalance(): Displays the current balance.
+SavingsAccount Class (inherits from Account):

+Additional Attribute: interestRate (double, e.g., 0.05 for 5%) Additional Method: applyInterest(): Applies the interest to the current balance.

+SQL QUESTION --

+Query the list of CITY names starting with vowels (i.e., a, e, i, o, or u) from STATION.
+Your result cannot contain duplicates.

+Input Format

+The STATION table is described as follows:

+02 - FEB - 2025

+OOPS QUESTIONS --

+Design a library management system using OOP principles in C++.
+The system should have the following features:

+Book Class:

+Attributes: title (string) author (string) isbn (string) isCheckedOut (bool, default is false) Methods: checkOut(): Marks the book as checked out if it's not already checked out. returnBook(): Marks the book as returned if it was checked out.
+Library Class:

+Attribute: books (vector of Book objects) Methods: addBook(const Book& book): Adds a new book to the library. removeBook(const std::string& isbn): Removes a book from the library by its ISBN. findBookByTitle(const std::string& title): Searches for books by title and displays their details.

+SQL QUESTION --

+Write a query that prints a list of employee names (i.e.: the name attribute) for employees in Employee having a salary greater than per month who have been employees for less than months.
+Sort your result by ascending employee_id.

+Input Format

+The Employee table containing employee data for a company is described as follows: